septum/bevy_ui_bits/README.md

     let font = &Handle::default();

-    // Root is the encompassing component for a given UI tree let root = Root::congregated();
+    // Root is the base component for a given UI tree let root = Root::congregated();

-    // Container is the quintessential layout component let mut main_container = Container::height(400.0);
+    // Container is the common layout component let mut main_container = Container::height(400.0);

     // EmbossedText represents text with a background relief